ddux/rbenv-cookbook/README.md

 # rbenv cookbook

-Installs and manages your versions of Ruby and Gems in Chef with rbenv and ruby_build
+Installs and manages your versions of Ruby and Gems in Chef with rbenv and ruby_build - this is a fork of the RiotGames cookbook that is ruby 1.8.7 compatible.

 * [rbenv](https://github.com/sstephenson/rbenv)
 * [ruby_build](https://github.com/sstephenson/ruby-build)